skaisahni/tps-optimization-on-blockchain-using-artificial-intelligence/README.md

 #Elements of This project:
 * paicoind is the bitcoin server binary
-* verification/server.py is the PAICoin server extension that re-runs and verifies ML iterations when a lucky nonce is found by a miner
+* verification/server.py is the bitCoin server extension that re-runs and verifies ML iterations when a lucky nonce is found by a miner
-* worker.py contains the mining and training code executed by a miner; start_cluster.py is calling it to simulate several miners on the same machine
+* worker.py contains the mining and training code executed by a miner;start_cluster.py is calling it to simulate several miners on the same machine
 * client.py is the client code that triggers the training and mining processes.